msteffan/fundamentals/06_assessment/02_exercise_hello_world.md

 # Hello World

-Write and execute a program that simply displays the message "Hello, world" without touching the mouse.
+Write and execute a program that simply displays the message "Hello, world".
+Don't touch your mouse.